sercrod/sercrod/docs/reference/host-api.md

 - `$upload`, `$download` and all keys designated by `*into` are transient.
 - Visibility: they are available for the cycle that produced them.
-- Cleanup: cleared in the next-frame finalization after `nablla-updated`.
+- Cleanup: cleared in the next-frame finalization after `sercrod-updated`.

 ## Scheduler behavior